troclaux/notes/aws.md

 > fully managed source control service that makes it easy for teams to host secure and highly scalable private Git repositories

-## CodePipeline

-> fully managed continuous integration and continuous delivery (CI/CD) service that automates the build, test, and deploy phases of your release process
+- aws' github competitor
+- source control service
+- fully managed

 ## CodeBuild

 > fully managed build service that compiles source code, runs tests, and produces software packages that are ready to deploy

+- similar to github actions and gitlab ci
+- use cases
+  - compile source code
+  - run tests
+  - produce packages that are ready to be deployed (by CodeDeploy, for example)
+- benefits

 ## CodeDeploy

-> fully managed deployment service that automates software deployments to a variety of compute services such as EC2, Lambda, and on-premises servers
+> fully managed deployment service that automates software deployments to a variety of compute services such as EC2, Lambda and on-premises servers

+- works with
+  - ec2 instance
+  - on-premise servers
+- servers/instances must be provisioned and configured ahead of time with CodeDeploy agent

+## CodePipeline

+> continuous integration and continuous delivery (CI/CD) service that automates the build, test and deploy phases of your release process

+- fully managed
+- similar to github actions and gitlab ci
+- compatible with:
+  - CodeCommit
+  - CodeBuild
+  - CodeDeploy
+  - elastic Beanstalk
+  - CloudFormation
+  - github
+  - 3rd party services
+  - custom plugins

+## CodeArtifact

+## CodeStar

 ## ECS (Elastic Container Service)